security-force-monitor/research-handbook/source/units_identity.rst

 The Monitor does not use ordinal indicators like ``1st`` or ``3rd`` in the name of an Unit.
 Instead these will be listed in the `Unit Identity: Other Names`_ field.

-The Monitor uses the name in the official (local) language of the country where appropriate and/or possible.
+The Monitor uses the name in the official or most commonly used language of the country where appropriate and/or possible.

 .. admonition:: Examples